 But as the course of history shows, in the Battle of Marathon, they saved more than just their own city.
 They saved Athenian democracy itself, and consequently, protected the course of Western civilization.

 According to the ancient Greek historian Herodotus, Pheidippides arrived in Sparta the day after his departure from Athens.

 According to Herodotus, Pheidippides ran back to Athens after delivering the message.
 His journey on foot to and from Sparta lasted an incredible three days.

-Just as in the other version of the story, the military courier ran from the battlefield at Marathon and then collapsed and died afterward.
+Just as in the other version of the story, which unaccountably gained more traction over the years, the military courier ran from the battlefield at northeast of the Greek capital and then collapsed and died afterward.
+Marathon

 Spartathlon, the ultimate long run

 In 1984, the International Association “Spartathlon” was founded, which has since then continuously organized the race each September.